India

 Employee Perks

-The IT industry, Banking, and Financial Services, and Consulting, where competition for talent can be fierce, tend to constantly innovate on upping the ante on perks.
+Employers offer various fringe employee benefits in India since the labor market is quite competitive.
+The IT industry, Banking, Financial Services, and Consulting, where competition for talent can be fierce, tend to constantly innovate and up the ante on perks.

 Subsidized transportation is offered in cities that now have better connectivity with the new metros; prior to the metro system having been built, employers had to provide cabs to bring employees to work and take them back home.
 Last-mile connectivity is still a problem in most cities, and employers in the BPO and tech sectors usually provide some transport, especially for women working the night shift.